Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 #Block(color: yellow)[
   *Intuition:*
-  DNF says "the output is 1 if ANY of these scenarios happen," where each scenario is a specific combination of variable values.
+  DNF says "the output is 1 if ANY of these scenarios (combinations) happen."
 ]

 == Conjunctive Normal Form (CNF)